CodeLifter-sys/rapidclip-generator/README.md

 ## **Implemented Features**

 - **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
-- **Audio Narration**: Transform the script into high-quality narration, now with support for both ElevenLabs and OpenAI TTS.
+- **Audio Narration**: Transform the script into high-quality narration, with support for both ElevenLabs and OpenAI TTS.
 - **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.
 - **Subtitle Generation**: Generate subtitles with improved alignment and segmentation:
   - Tokenizes the transcript text while preserving punctuation.
   - Aligns words with their respective timestamps and punctuation.
   - Creates readable, synchronized subtitles with character and word limits per line.
+- **Enhanced Image Generation**:
+  - Generate diverse image prompts using an OpenAI-based prompt generator that leverages the full subtitle context and previously generated prompts (included only when available), ensuring varied and creative visual outputs.
+  - Supports a configurable SANA model version for image generation via Replicate.
 - **Multi-Language Support**: Enable content creation, narration, and subtitles in multiple languages.
+- **Process Logging**: Detailed logs of the overall video generation process, including the generated image prompts, are saved in each video's output folder.

 ---

 ## **Planned Features**

 - **Background Music Integration**: Select local soundtracks to enrich the video.
-- **Relevant Images**: Automatically generate images to illustrate the content.
+- **Relevant Images**: Further refine image selection to better illustrate the content.
 - **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
 - **Complete Rendering**: Create the final video ready for publication.